15 Tips To Make Pumping Suck Less - Baby Chick

 ♬ muerto gang – qubelly🗽

 If they cannot thoroughly wash pumping parts between sessions, some women store their pump parts in a plastic bag in the fridge, which can slow the growth of bacteria.
 The CDC states, “If you choose to refrigerate pump parts between pumping sessions, rinse the parts first to remove milk residue, if possible, and then keep the parts in a sealed bag to prevent contamination.
 If rinsing is not possible, wipe milk residue off the parts with a clean, disposable paper towel.”
-Make sure you wash your pump parts at least once daily if you use this hack.1
+Make sure to wash your pump parts at least once a day if you use this hack.1

 6. Freeze Bags Flat